yousefelassal/quote-cron/README.md

 > Strong beliefs win strong men, and then make them stronger.

 > I allow my intuition to lead my path.

+> Eighty percent of success is showing up.